 All about Active Income Streams

 The first part of the book is all about active income streams.
 This means that for each hour of work, you get one hour of pay.
 If you needed money yesterday, then this is the option you should consider.
-Or, if you’re worried about how to pay your phone bill next month, this consider getting your active income thing going on.
+Or, if you’re worried about how to pay your phone bill next month, then consider getting your active income thing going on.

 All about Passive Income Streams

 Passive income is where you do a lot of hard work up-front, but you can potentially earn money for years to come, with no additional work.
-It’s passive income magic, to say the least and if you don’t need the money immediately, it’s the best way to secure your financial future.
+It’s passive income magic, to say the least, and if you don’t need the money immediately, it’s the best way to secure your financial future.

 Some of the passive income streams talked about in detail include self-publishing on Amazon, building niche affiliate websites, setting up online courses, and four more equally good ideas.
 These ones are perfect for teachers because you can front-load the work during vacation times when you have a bit more free time to set yourself up for earning money later.

 About the Authors of Side Gigs for Teachers

 Jackie has since moved back to Canada, while Jennifer travels the world and can be found in a different country what seems like every month or two.
 Both of them are making a living off of the various side gigs they’re developed over the years.
 Jackie is a dedicated dividend stock investor, and niche site builder, while Jennifer is the guru of all things Teachers Pay Teachers and Pinterest.